winnubstj/Gimbl/README.md

 * Right now, this package is Windows only(!)
 Although Linux/Mac support could be added at a later time.
 * Device and external software communication occurs over the MQTT protocol and Gimbl expects access to a MQTT Broker (local or on the network).
 We have tested the software with the Eclipse Mosquitto broker which can be downloaded [here](https://mosquitto.org/).

+Please check out the [Wiki](https://github.com/winnubstj/Gimbl/wiki) for more detailed info.

 ## Quick Start.
 This guide takes you through all the basic steps of setting up a VR task for the first time.
 We will then import a simple infinite corridor task where the animal has to report a fixed location on a 1d track.
 It will also explain how to simulate a input from a external sensor.